aimms/function-reference/data-management/case-management/casefilesectionsave.rst

 ===================

-Beside the main data area in a case file, which is written using the function ``CaseFileSave``, you can store additional data in user defined sections of the case file.
+Beside the main data area in a case file, which is written using the function :aimms:func:`CaseFileSave`, you can store additional data in user defined sections of the case file.
 To save data in a user section, you call the function :aimms:func:`CaseFileSectionSave`.